-- ► CPUs are designed for general purpose applications. - These applications have low parallelism, but good data locality. - So CPU designs use complex control logics to discover instruction parallelism and use large caches to exploit data locality. - GPUs are designed for graphics applications and applications with heavy SIMD operations. - These applications have high parallelism, but poor data locality. - So GPU designs use simple controls logic with large number of Floating-point functional units to exploit the parallelism in SIMD. - GPUs also have smaller caches, but more memory channels to improve DRAM performance.
+- ▶ GPU will be on the exam, because we need to know why GPUs are used for machine learning. - ► CPUs are designed for general purpose applications. - These applications have low parallelism, but good data locality. - So CPU designs use complex control logics to discover instruction parallelism and use large caches to exploit data locality. - ► GPUs are designed for graphics applications and applications with heavy SIMD operations. - These applications have high parallelism, but poor data locality. - So GPU designs use simple controls logic with large number of Floating-point functional units to exploit the parallelism in SIMD. - GPUs also have smaller caches, but more memory channels to improve DRAM performance.